graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 if you wish to define your own naming logic.

 The `UseLegacyTypeNaming` option is deprecated and will be removed in GraphQL.NET v9.

+### 9. DataLoader extension methods have been moved to the GraphQL namespace

+This change simplifies using extension methods for the data loaders.
+You may need to remove the `using GraphQL.DataLoader;` statement from your code to resolve any compiler warnings, and/or add `using GraphQL;`.